Suraj Yengde

-Suraj Milind Yengde (born 1988) is an Indian scholar and activist known for his work on caste and race.
-He is a W.E.B.
+Suraj Milind Yengde (born 1988) is an Indian scholar, author and activist known for his work on caste and race.
+He is an Assistant Professor of History and Africana Studies and a Ford Foundation Presidential Fellow at the University of Pennsylvania.
+He was a W.E.B.
 Du Bois Fellow at Harvard University and a research associate in the Department of African and African American Studies.
 He was named as one of the "25 Most Influential Young Indians of 2021" by GQ India.

 Early life

 Yengde was born in 1988 in Nanded, Maharashtra, to a Dalit Buddhist family.
 He earned a BSL and LLB from Nanded Law College between 2005 and 2010.

 Education and career

 (L to R) Suraj Yengde, Pa.
 Ranjith, Niharika Singh, and Nagraj Manjule taking a selfie at the Dalit Film Festival in New York City in 2019.

 Yengde earned an LLM from Birmingham City University, England (2011–2012) and interned at the United Nations Secretariat.
 He completed a PhD in Anthropology at the University of the Witwatersrand, South Africa, in 2016, with a thesis on Indian business districts in Johannesburg.
 He pursued further studies at the University of Oxford, focusing on caste and race.
 In May 2025, he received his DPhil (Doctor of Philosophy) from the University of Oxford for his thesis titled Dalit-Black Worlds: An Intellectual History of Race and Caste.

 Yengde has been a post-doctoral fellow at Harvard University and a senior fellow at the Harvard Kennedy School.
 He has published in Economic and Political Weekly and contributes to Art Review and Hindustan Times.
 He appeared as himself in the 2023 biographical drama film Origin.

+From January 2024 to June 2025, he was a W. E. B. Du Bois Fellow at Harvard University and a research associate in the Department of African and African American Studies.
+Since January 2026, he has served as an Assistant Professor of History and Africana Studies and a Ford Foundation Presidential Fellow at the University of Pennsylvania.